Chaitanyasravan/Contact_Book/README.md

-Created a Django project that performs CRUD (create, read, update, and delete) operations using a SQLite database.
+Create a Contact book that performs CRUD (create, read, update, and delete) operations i.e Create contact, Update contact, Delete Contact and View Contact details using a SQLite database.